 Istria is a small magnificent world for itself.
 Although the list of reasons to love Istria is endless, this time we show only some of them.
 Let’s start.

 #1 Lots of tiny hilltop villages

 Inland Istria is peppered with fairytale-esque tiny villages perched on hilltops guarded by thick stone walls.
-To get to them, you have to drive at a near vertical angle to reach the summit but in the end, the view of rolling hills and valley, sprawling vineyards and patches of forest below is always worth it.
+To get to them, you have to drive at a near-vertical angle to reach the summit but in the end, the view of rolling hills and valleys, sprawling vineyards, and patches of the forest below is always worth it.

-Many of the towns in Istria, especially the ones the line the coast like Pula, Rovinj, Novigrad and Opatija, are candy colored.
-Their unique architecture is painted in bright yellows, rich blues, warm reds and every other color in the easter egg spectrum.
+Many of the towns in Istria, especially the ones that line the coast like Pula, Rovinj, Novigrad, and Opatija, are candy-colored.
+Their unique architecture is painted in bright yellows, rich blues, warm reds, and every other color in the easter egg spectrum.

 #4 Wine, ahem

 Istria is full of vineyards.
 Its primary varietals are malvazija, a crisp white wine, and teran, an acidic red, both of which easily balance out the rich pastas and risottos found in Istria.

 #5 It’s 20 minutes from Italy

 Once you leave the Croatian border, it only takes 20 minutes to cross Slovenia’s meager sliver of coastline and reach Italy.
 Trieste, to be exact, which is a bustling seaside city of 500,000.
 During all my trips to Istria, I can’t resist a day trip to Trieste for lunch.

 View other Istria articles